ninaschulte/historicquiz/README.md

 Quiz consists of 10 questions and 4 options under each question.
 Only one answer is correct, and once the user submits the question, the user can't change the response anymore.
 ![Alt Text](Documentation/displayquestion.png)
 ### Progress
+Each question is also showing the progress of the user, so that the user knows how many more questions there are left to answer.
 ### Show correct answer
+Once user submit the answer, application will show to the user the correct answer.
 ![Alt Text](Documentation/showthecorrect.png)
 ![Alt Text](Documentation/showwrong.png)
 ### Submit button and Next button
+Every question has a submit button and a next button.
+Once an answer is selected and the submit button is clicked, the submit button will disappear.
+Users will have to click on the next button to proceed to the next question.
 ![Alt Text](Documentation/nosubmitedanswer.png)
 ## Result page